 The AOB Problem from the Insurance Company Perspective

-Insurance companies and their insureds get into AOB disputes when the insured signs a document assigning certain benefits he or she allegedly has under his or her homeowner’s policy to a third party like a loss mitigation company.
+Insurance companies and their insureds get into AOB disputes when the insured signs a document assigning certain benefits she allegedly has under her homeowner’s policy to a third party like a loss mitigation company.
 If the insurance company then fails to pay the third party after the contractor bills the insurer, the firm that performed the work will often file a lawsuit to recover the benefits the third party alleges it is owed.

 Following a heavy rain and subsequent water damage (or a fire or other catastrophe), for example, the homeowner will typically call a repair and restoration company.
-Unless the homeowner has some particular insight into the repair and restoration industry, the homeowner often will contact the first company that it can find in either the telephone directory or online.
+Unless the homeowner has some particular insight into the repair and restoration industry, the homeowner often will contact the first company that it can find online.
 The company will arrive and have the homeowner sign an Assignment of Benefits form, which essentially gives the company a right to any post-loss benefits the homeowner would have received under the policy.
 The company performs the repair and restoration work and then seeks payment for its services, claiming entitlement to payment as a result of the AOB form signed by the policyholder.
 When the insurance company decides the homeowner did not have coverage or otherwise declines to pay the company, the remediation firm files a lawsuit against the insurer.

 Insurance Companies Combat AOB Lawsuits